It's Super Bowl Sunday. Here's everything you need to know.

-It's finally Super Bowl Sunday, 2022 edition.
-The biggest sporting event of the year, Super Bowl LVI will be played today, Feb.
-13 at the massive, ultra-modern SoFi Stadium in Inglewood, California.
-This year's NFL title game will feature the NFC-champion Los Angeles Rams against the AFC-champion Cincinnati Bengals.
-The schedule calls for a start time of 3:30 p.m.
-PT (6:30 p.m.
-ET) live on NBC and Peacock.
+The biggest sporting event of the year, Super Bowl LVI is underway now at the massive, ultra-modern SoFi Stadium in Inglewood, California.
+This year's NFL title game features the NFC-champion Los Angeles Rams against the AFC-champion Cincinnati Bengals.

-Despite the location, the Rams will actually be the "visitors" and the Bengals the home team for this year's game -- the NFL rotates the designation between the conference winners each year.

-Here's a look at what's expected and what you need to know ahead of the showdown.
+No matter what happens on the field, the halftime show remains one of the most anticipated events the game.
+Here's what you need to know ahead of the show.

 Which teams are playing in the Super Bowl?